gadgetbec/BeagleBone-Black-Extended-Memory/README.md

 df -h
 - You should see the total root filesystem size "rootfs", the SD card will show up as /dev/mmcblk0p2

-Filesystem      Size  Used Avail Use% Mounted on rootfs          3.5G  1.8G  1.6G  54% /
+"Filesystem      Size  Used Avail Use% Mounted on rootfs          3.5G  1.8G  1.6G  54% /
 udev             10M     0   10M   0% /dev
 tmpfs           100M  644K   99M   1% /run